leviwp48/py-playground/mini_projects/image_to_pdf/README.md

 # Image to PDF

 ## Features
-Converts
+Converts a JPEG image to a PDF as a new file

 ## Run
-To run simply run the stopwatch.py file with
+Simply run the file with the command:
-`python stopwatch.py` or `python3 stopwatch.py`
+`python image_to_pdf.py` or `python3 image_to_pdf.py`